-Positive Mental and Emotional Health in Teens: Proactive solutions for longterm health and wellbeing
+Positive Mental and Emotional Health in Students: Solutions for longterm health and wellbeing

 I will never forget the afternoon that I received a text message from my son while the horrible shooting was occurring at Marjorie Stoneman Douglas High School in Florida last spring.
 Though we live far from Florida, my then 15 year-old son had a connection with a student in that school, and had been sent an upsetting audio message from the shooting.
 My son was visibly shaken and upset, and we spent a long time that afternoon talking about and acknowledging the horror and overwhelming sadness we both felt for the students, teachers, and families involved.
 Unfortunately, the events of that day came on the heels of two scary lockdowns within my son’s own high school the same school year, and I’m sure within schools all across our nation.

 As I processed this awful event and my son’s reaction, I spent a lot of time considering where we are in this county when it comes to emotional health and development.
-What else can parents, educators, health care professionals and communities do to assure proactive supports are in place that reduce the incidence of significant mental disorders, and increase overall wellbeing?
+What else can parents, educators, health care professionals and communities do to assure proactive supports are in place that reduce the incidence of significant mental disorders, and increase overall wellbeing of high school, college students and young adults?
 It is estimated that a staggering 1 in 5 teens are impacted by a mental health disorder and nearly half never receive treatment.
 By the time teens reach college-age and young adulthood, the incidence climbs to 1 in 4, with 50% of lifetime cases occurring by age 24.
 We hear many discussions about the need for more mental health support, better screening measures, access to care and affordable solutions, and yet year after year people struggle to find or afford adequate treatment, or their symptoms are written off or missed completely.